 Mesh base layers are exactly what they sound like—base layers made from synthetic or merino wool materials but constructed in a grid or net-like pattern.
 Instead of a solid fabric, they feature thousands of tiny holes designed to improve airflow and moisture management.

 These aren’t new.
-Norwegian special forces have been using them for years, and they’re a staple among extreme cold-weather professionals in Scandinavia and Japan.
+Norwegian military cold-weather guidance includes wool fishnet underwear, and mesh systems have long been familiar in Scandinavia and Japan.
 The two major companies making them at scale are:

 The idea is simple: create an air gap that helps wick sweat off your body before it becomes liquid moisture, keeping you drier and warmer.